zoltrain/www/source/blog/2014-08-29-terraform-discourse.html.markdown

 the provisioner on the server is installing, configuring and restarting Discourse.
 Under the hood, this uses Docker, which Terraform happily provisions on top of the DigitalOcean droplet.

+Additionally, DigitalOcean DNS may take some time to propagate.

 ## Conclusion